 If ODS denies a student’s requested accommodation(s), ODS will notify the student in writing, within 5 business days of the College Accommodation Plan meeting, of the reasons for the denial along with instructions outlining how the student may appeal the denial.

 Students have the option of appealing to the ODS Director/University’s Section 504/ADA Coordinator, Tom Webb, 180 University Hall, 937-775-5680, email@example.com, or, students have the option of appealing to the Director of Equity and Inclusion under the Alternative Complaint Filing Options section of the Disability Discrimination Complaint Procedure set forth in the student handbook.

 ODS may refuse a requested adjustment/accommodation that imposes a fundamental alteration of a University program or activity, but ODS may do so only after ODS staff has engaged in a deliberative process for determining if academic requirements are “essential” or whether a requested modification would fundamentally alter a course, academic program, or University-sponsored performance-based experience.

 With the support of the Director of the Office of Disability Services, a panel of academic and disability professionals will collaborate and determine the essential requirements of a course/program.
-The panel will convene within 3 business days of a student’s request for an accommodation that requires more in depth consideration in terms of an essential requirement.
+The panel will convene within 3 business days of a student’s request for an accommodation that requires more in-depth consideration in terms of an essential requirement.
 Commonly requested accommodations/adjustments (e.g. extended test time, reduced distraction environment, note taker, etc.) will not require this level of review.
-Generally the panel will consist of membership of the following people:
+Generally, the panel will consist of members of the following people:

 - Disability Services case managers, who understand what accommodations are possible;